By Ken Schultz

 In 2005 I spent a few days on Table Rock Lake in Missouri at the global press launch for Suzuki Marine’s new Big Block 150 and 175 hp four-stroke outboards.
 Most of the assembled folks were boating gearheads.
 They drooled over deep-diving commentary about displacement, volumetric efficiency, variable valve timing, composite intake manifolds, downdraft throttle body, multi-stage induction, and fuel coolers, much of which was as meaningful to me as Greek, a language I took for one year in high school and showed no proficiency in.

-Mixed in the conversation were sexy, macho phrases like instant blast of power, the smoothest motors you’ll ever experience, bigger
+Mixed in the conversation were sexy, macho phrases like instant blast of power, the smoothest motors you’ll ever experience, bigger is better.

-It was most appealing to me to hear these non-technical words: better fuel economy, quiet operation, environmentally friendly (i.e.
+It was most appealing to me to hear these non-technical words: better fuel economy, quiet operation, environmentally friendly (i.e. cleaner) motors.

 Suzuki had assembled a dozen boats equipped with these new engines, and the first one that I stepped into was right up my alley: a 17-foot aluminum Triton bass boat with a 150 horsepower engine.
 There was no smoking with that outboard, as happened with all of those nasty two-stroke motors which must have oil and gas mixed together.
-And, the motor was so quiet that while sitting in the marina stall I keep looking back to see if it was really on.
+And, the motor was so quiet that while sitting in the marina stall I kept looking back to see if it was really on.

 That boat, and others that I tested, ran like melted butter, with super acceleration.
 You could hold a conversation in the back of the boat and actually hear what someone else was saying.
 And, they ran at very slow trolling speeds without fouling (no oil in the gas).